A Death Sentence—Changing the Outlook of Type 1 in Developing Nations

 BT1: In terms of research, why is an epidemiological database important?

 JB: We have to understand the populations we are trying help in order to design interventions and have an informed argument to present to their governments so they can help them.
 When you try to approach the local governments, they want data, and unfortunately the data is not there to get them to care enough.
 It’s our obligation to record what we are doing, so we can better help.

-BT1: Marjorie was diagnosed at age 3 with Type 1 and although she died from T1D complications at 29, she is considered one of the “lucky ones” in developing nations.
+BT1: Marjorie was diagnosed at age 3 with type 1 and although she died from type 1 diabetes (T1D) complications at 29, she is considered one of the “lucky ones” in developing nations.
 How is that?